Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 https://www2.gov.bc.ca/gov/content/housing-tenancy/residential-tenancies/calculators-and-resources/tenancy-forms

-Operational standard: treat inspections like accounting: if it’s not recorded, it didn’t happen.
+Operational standard: treat inspections like accounting — if it’s not recorded and served properly, it didn’t happen.